onaio/help/faqs/_posts/2016-09-05-linking-dataset-as-media-files.md

 ![](/content/screenshots/faq/linking-dataset-as-media-files_02.png)

-This opens the **Link a dataset** window where you can select the project in which the dataset is located, then name the dataset to be linked.
+This opens the **Link a dataset** window where you can select the project in which the dataset is located, then the name of the dataset to be linked.
 In the **File name** field, fill in the name you wish to call the linked dataset.

 ![](/content/screenshots/faq/linking-dataset-as-media-files_03.png)